-Latency has a cause and effect relationship with bandwidth.
+Latency has a cause-and-effect relationship with bandwidth.
 Together these two measures determine the speed of your internet.
-A low latency means faster Internet.
+Low latency means faster Internet.
 For example, any latency below 100ms is reasonable.

 This is the amount of data that can be transferred from one point to another over a network in a given period of time.
 It is also referred to as throughput.

 Latency and bandwidth are closely related and influence internet speed.
 The latency determines how fast your data moves while bandwidth determines how much of it can move over a period of time.

 A good ISP can provide fast internet by combining super low latency with very high bandwidth.

 With all that said, as a consumer, you’ll have two options for bandwidth, Dedicated and Shared.
 Many companies in Tanzania advertise Shared Internet.
 In this option, the internet users in the area share the amount of data transfer i.e. Bandwidth.

 For instance, you’ll notice the phrase “get up to 10Mbps per second”.
 The words “up to” imply that the amount advertised is the most that you’ll get.